Skip to content

 Impact of the Trump Administration

-Shortly after assuming office, President Trump revoked an executive order by his predecessor that required federal agencies to take steps to assess climate-related risks to the US economy.
-This move, alongside withdrawing the US from the Paris Climate Agreement, aligns with Trump’s plans to distance the administration from Biden’s environmental goals via a deregulatory agenda and increase US oil production.
+Shortly after assuming office, President Trump revoked the executive order requiring federal agencies to assess climate-related risks to the US economy.
+This move, alongside withdrawing the US from the Paris Climate Agreement, aligned with a broader deregulatory agenda that claims to reduce the administrative burden on American businesses.

 Align with International and State-Level Standards

-Even if the SEC rule remains stalled at the federal level, businesses must still comply with climate disclosure regulations at the state and international levels.
-A growing number of jurisdictions are implementing strict climate reporting requirements, forcing organizations to adopt more transparent and standardized sustainability practices.
+Even with the SEC rule stalled, businesses must still comply with climate disclosure regulations at the state and international levels.
+A growing number of jurisdictions are implementing strict reporting requirements, forcing organizations to adopt more transparent and standardized sustainability practices to stay competitive.

 Enhance GHG Emissions Tracking

-Even though the SEC Climate Risk Disclosure Rule excludes Scope 3 emissions, businesses cannot afford to overlook the full extent of their carbon footprint.
-Investors, customers, and global regulators are increasingly demanding comprehensive emissions reporting.
+Even though the SEC climate disclosure rule is currently suspended at the federal level, businesses cannot afford to overlook the full extent of their carbon footprint.
+Investors, customers and global regulators are increasingly demanding comprehensive emissions reporting.
 Organizations must focus on building GHG emissions tracking processes that go beyond basic compliance and align with international best practices.

 View Now